packit/requre/docs/usages/import_system.rst

     It is important to have there set variable ``FILTERS`` what will be used as replacements list for upgrade_import_system function.
     For more information what ``FILTERS`` variable should contain is described in `Filter format`_.
+- REPLACEMENT_VAR
+    Overrides default value of variable in REPLACEMENT_FILE what will be used as replacement variable.
 - DEBUG
     if set, print debugging information, fi requre is applied
 - LATENCY